libp2p/specs/connections/optimistic-multistream.md

 2. **Stream delivery**: Implementations MUST still deliver the stream to the application protocol handler even if the echo write fails.
 The handler can then `Read()` any application data the dialer already sent.

-3. **Data boundary**: After a protocol has been successfully matched during negotiation, implementations MUST NOT interpret subsequent bytes on the stream as multistream-select messages.
-All bytes after the negotiated protocol ID are application data and MUST be forwarded to the protocol handler.

 ## Known Limitations